Biography

 In 2021, Van began writing regularly for the Duck of Minerva, and in 2022 started also writing The Un-Diplomatic Newsletter.
 In 2019, Van was featured in the Washington Diplomat’s “People of World Influence” series.

 Van has testified before the House Committee on Foreign Affairs, Subcommittee on Asia and the Pacific, and has appeared widely in the media, including on The Majority Report with Sam Seder, HBO’s Vice News Tonight, CNN, National Public Radio, BBC Radio, The American Prestige, and Planet America.
-His written work has appeared in Dissent, The Nation, Current Affairs, New York Times, Washington Post, The Atlantic, and many other places.
+His written work has appeared in Foreign Affairs, Dissent, The Nation, Jacobin Magazine, Current Affairs, New York Times, Washington Post, The Atlantic, and many other places.

 From 2009 to 2014, Van held positions in the Office of the Secretary of Defense (OSD) as a strategist and policy adviser focused on the Asia-Pacific, senior country director for Korea, and working group chair of the U.S.–Republic of Korea Extended Deterrence Policy Committee.
 He is the recipient of multiple awards in OSD, including the Exceptional Civilian Service Medal.